wp-plugins/lct-useful-shortcodes-functions/readme.txt

 Use this to get the URL of your theme with a shortcode.
 This comes in handy when you want to add an image that is stored in your theme folder.

 EX: if your site was http://www.example.com/ and your theme folder was my-theme, then [url_theme] would return http://www.example.com/wp-content/themes/my-theme

+<h4>Upload folder URL Shortcode == [up]</h4>
+Use this to get the URL of your uploads folder with a shortcode.
+This comes in handy when you want to add an image to a widget that is stored in your uploads folder.

+EX: if your site was http://www.example.com/, then [up] would return http://www.example.com/wp-content/uploads

+<h4>Upload folder Path Shortcode == [up_root]</h4>
+Use this to get the path of your uploads folder with a shortcode.
+This comes in handy when you want to run file_exists function for an item that is stored in your uploads folder.

+EX: if your site was http://www.example.com/ and you public_html folder was located at /home/mysite/public_html/, then [up_root] would return /home/mysite/public_html/wp-content/uploads

 <h4>is_blog() Function</h4>